onecommon-dev/my-notes/linux/artixlinux/README.md

 ```
 sudo timeshift --create --comments "Pre-update backup" --scripted
 topgrade -c
+sudo fstrim -av
 ```
+I have my weekly `fstrim` done here so that I don't need to setup a scheduler.

 Alternatively, we can create a script that will automatically create a timeshift snapshot, update all pacman and AUR packages as well as flatpaks too, without using `topgrade`, we will just have to manually specify the commands.
 ```